-What is a DeFi Safety Audit?
+What is a DeFi Safety Review?

 DeFi asks us to trust smart contracts, rather than companies, governments or individuals.
 They ask you to trust the code.
 DeFi Safety checks the code, how it was developed, tested and score the results.